-For Ginger Finley of Raleigh, community service and giving back is a way of life.
-Ginger started by volunteering in the nursery at VCU during high school and continued at UNC Hospitals as a college student at UNC.
-Then her life was touched by cancer when she lost her stepfather to leukemia and supported a close friend who battled cancer for years.
+For Raleigh native Ginger Finley, community service and giving back has always been a way of life.
+She started by volunteering in the nursery at VCU during high school and continued at UNC Hospitals as a college student at UNC-Chapel Hill.
+Her life was then touched by cancer when she lost her stepfather to leukemia and supported a close friend who battled cancer for years.

-Ginger responded by getting involved at UNC Lineberger.
-She and her husband Ed have been active members of the UNC Lineberger Board of Visitors for 18 years.
+Ginger responded by getting involved at UNC Lineberger Comprehensive Cancer Center.
+She and her husband, Ed, have been active members of the UNC Lineberger Board of Visitors for more than 20 years.
 They have loved learning about the latest advances in cancer prevention and treatment and supporting the cancer center with their time and resources.

-Ginger also chairs a committee that gathers donations for the UNC Lineberger Patient and Family Resource Center.
+In addition to hosting the annual event, Ginger chairs a committee that gathers donations for the UNC Lineberger Patient and Family Resource Center.
 She collects much appreciated magazines and books, coffee and tea packets, warm socks and throws, and gas cards for cancer patients and their families.
 Ginger understands how cold it can be during hours of chemotherapy.
 A warm cup of tea or snuggling with a fuzzy afghan can be just the right medicine.